Ellie Goulding: In popular culture

 Goulding's music contributions on visual media has been highlighted by both music and film critics.
-Her best-known collaborations include her song "Love Me Like You Do" for Fifty Shades of Grey, "Bittersweet" for The Twilight Saga: Breaking Dawn – Part 2, "Mirror" for The Hunger Games: Catching Fire, "Still Falling for You" for Bridget Jones's Baby, "Do You Remember" for Fighting with My Family; "How Long Will I Love You" for About Time, and the Divergent soundtrack, including "Beating Heart".
-For television, Goulding has recorded original songs for the HBO series Girls, and Game of Thrones, and collaborated with Steve Price for the Netflix original series Our Planet.
-For musicals, Goulding recorded a cover for the Broadway musical album, Finding Neverland, and three original songs for the Amazon podcast series Crush Hour: A Musical.
+Her best-known collaborations include her song "Love Me like You Do" for Fifty Shades of Grey, "Bittersweet" for The Twilight Saga: Breaking Dawn – Part 2, "Mirror" for The Hunger Games: Catching Fire, "Still Falling for You" for Bridget Jones's Baby, "Do You Remember" for Fighting with My Family; "How Long Will I Love You" for About Time, and the Divergent soundtrack, including "Beating Heart".
+For television, Goulding has recorded original songs for the HBO series Girls and Game of Thrones, and collaborated with Steve Price for the Netflix original series Our Planet.
+For musicals, Goulding recorded a cover version for the Broadway musical album Finding Neverland, and three original songs for the Amazon podcast series Crush Hour: A Musical.

-During the 2010s, Goulding music was heavily used on films and television series, including The Killing of a Sacred Deer, Spring Breakers, The Host, Now Is Good, Marvel's Cloak & Dagger, Teen Spirit, Cinderella, Glee, Arrow, Teen Wolf, Gossip Girl, Supergirl, and New Girl.
+During the 2010s, Goulding's music was heavily used in films and television series, including The Killing of a Sacred Deer, Spring Breakers, The Host, Now Is Good, Marvel's Cloak & Dagger, Teen Spirit, Cinderella, Glee, Arrow, Teen Wolf, Gossip Girl, Supergirl, and New Girl.
 Goulding performed the theme song for American television network The CW.
-Actresses Elle Fanning covered "Lights" for the film Teen Spirit, Melissa Benoist covered "Anything Could Happen" for the fourteen episode of the four season of Glee, and Raffey Cassidy performed "Burn" for the film The Killing of a Sacred Deer.
+Actresses Elle Fanning covered "Lights" for the film Teen Spirit, Melissa Benoist covered "Anything Could Happen" for the fourteenth episode of the fourth season of Glee, and Raffey Cassidy performed "Burn" for the film The Killing of a Sacred Deer.

-According to Billboard magazine, Goulding's music has been sampled numerous times on Hip-Hop/Rap music, among the most notable samples are: Drake and Jay-Z, "Pound Cake/Paris Morton Music 2" (2013) which samples Goulding's track 'Don't Say a Word' (2012); Big Sean, Wiz Khalifa and Chiddy Bang's "High" (2011) which samples "Fighter Plane" (2009); Vic Mensa & Skrillex, "No Chill" (2016) which samples "Explosions" (2012); French Montana's "I Know" (2020) which samples "Starry Eyed" (2010); Lil Baby's "In a Minute" (2022) sampled "Don't Say a Word" (2012); Fivio Foreign's "World Watching" (2022) sampled "Lights" (2011); Future and Metro Boomin's "Mile High Memories" (2023) which samples "Hanging On" (2012); and most recently Fuerza Regida's "Tu Sancho" (2025) which samples "Don't Say a Word" (2012).
+According to Billboard, Goulding's music has been sampled numerous times in hip-hop music.
+Among the most notable samples are Drake and Jay-Z's "Pound Cake / Paris Morton Music 2" (2013), which samples Goulding's track "Don't Say a Word" (2012); Big Sean, Wiz Khalifa and Chiddy Bang's "High" (2011), which samples "Fighter Plane" (2009); Vic Mensa and Skrillex's "No Chill" (2016), which samples "Explosions" (2012); French Montana's "I Know" (2020), which samples "Starry Eyed" (2010); Lil Baby's "In a Minute" (2022), which sampled "Don't Say a Word" (2012); Fivio Foreign's "World Watching" (2022), which sampled "Lights" (2011); Future and Metro Boomin's "Mile High Memories" (2023), which samples "Hanging On" (2012); and most recently Fuerza Regida's "Tu Sancho" (2025), which samples "Don't Say a Word" (2012).